bkcatton/NeighbourEats/README.md

 4. You may need to download an extension to allow CORS on your browser.
 We used [this extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) from the chrome web store.

+### Install PostgreSQL
+- Ensure you have installed on your local machine

 ### Install Dependencies